Spherically Symmetric Static States of Wave Dark Matter: Families of Static States

+Since equations (\ref{AB1c}) and (\ref{AB2c}) are necessary for the system to make physical sense, the choice of $\Up$ and $\mu_{0}$ completely define the set of static states.
+It is discussed in \cite{Bizon00}, albeit with different notation, that a choice of $\Up$ and $\mu_{0}$ corresponds to a countable set of solutions where each member can be distinquished by the number of nodes $n$ it has.
+An example of a ground state (n=0), first excited state (n=1), and second excited state (n=2) is depicted in figure \ref{state_ex} with corresponding plots of the mass function $M$ in figure \ref{state_m}.

-A natural question to ask here would be ``Is there an expression for $\S_{n}$ for each $n$?''
-The answer to this question is yes, at least in the low field limit.
-In fact, we have also found expressions for the total mass $m$ of the system and the half-mass radius $r_{h}$, that is, the radius $r_{h}$ for which $M(r_{h}) = m/2$.
-These expressions were found by numerically computing the states for several different values of $\Up$ and $\mu_{0}$, all of which yield a state in the low-field limit.
+One might ask if there is some explicit relationship between the choice of $\Up$ and $\mu_{0}$ and the choice of $\om$ and $V_{0}$ and it turns out that there is.
+In fact, we have also found expressions for the total mass $m$ of the system (the constant to which the mass function $M$ is asymptotic) and the half-mass radius $r_{h}$, that is, the radius $r_{h}$ for which $M(r_{h}) = m/2$.
+These expressions were found by numerically computing static states for several different values of $\Up$ and $\mu_{0}$, all of which yielded states in the low field limit.
 We analyzed the resulting values and found that certain log plots between the values were linear.
 We have collected in Figure \ref{logplot} some of these plots for the ground state that led to this conclusion.

-These log plots yielded the following expressions, which we emphasize are only expected to hold in the low field limit.
+These log plots yielded the following expressions, which we emphasize are only expected to hold only in the low field limit.
 Let $\om^{n}$, $V_{0}^{n}$, $m^{n}$, $r_{h}^{n}$ be respectively the values of $\om$, $V(0)$, $m$, and $r_{h}$ for an $n^{\th}$-excited state corresponding to a choice of $\Up$ and $\mu_{0}$.
 Then we have that

 for some constants $C_{frequency}^{n}$, $C_{potential}^{n}$, $C_{mass}^{n}$ and $C_{radius}^{n}$ which depend only on $n$.
-We have computed these constants for the ground through fifth excited states as well as for the tenth and twentieth excited states and have collected their values in Table \ref{ScorrVal}.
-Note also that equations (\ref{Scorr1}) and (\ref{Scorr2}) constitute the $\S_{n}$ function mentioned above.
+We have computed these constants for the ground through fifth excited states as well as for the tenth and twentieth excited states and have collected these values in Table \ref{ScorrVal}.

-In the wave dark matter model, $\Up$ is a fundamental constant that should be the same throughout the universe.
-In the case of constant $\Up$, for each $n$, the equations in (\ref{Scorr}) define one-parameter families of the $n^{\text{th}}$ excited states, the parameter being the scaling constant $\mu_{0}$.
-For constant $\Up$ then, we have that these static states only differ in size where, by equations (\ref{Scorr3}) and (\ref{Scorr4}), a larger $\mu_{0}$ corresponds to a more massive and more dense wave dark matter halo.